fbessou/Tabouret/Sofa/README.md

 ### See sample activities
 You can check the sample activities in src/com/fbessou/sofa/activity/:
 * An example of game-pad activity: GamePadSampleActivity.java with its layout res/layout/activity_gamepad_sample.xml.
-* An example of a game (altough it is not really a game) activity using
+* An example of a game (altough it is not really a game) activity using the listener's methods: GameListerSampleActivity.java

 ### Ask for a doc!
 The documentation still does not exist :(